Start9Labs/synapse-startos/instructions.md

             for you to store on your own.
             If you select <code>Enter a Security Phrase</code>, Element will encrypt the Security Key with your Security Phrase,
-            then store it on your Embassy.
+            then store it on your Start9 server.
 In the former case, you will need to keep and protect a private key.
             In the latter case, you will need to keep and protect a chosen passphrase.
 Either way, you will need to store something.
             The reason it is recommended to select <code>Generate a Security Key</code> is because, if someone gets